 - About eLiquid

 We offer our liquids in a variety of bases.
-You may customize your eliquid as you wish.
+You may customize your eLiquid as you wish in the comment box at the end of your order.
 Some people prefer thicker or thinner liquids, and their preferences change based on the type of vaping hardware used.

 Many of our flavors are available PG-Free, meaning they contain zero propylene glycol.